 - unexplained headaches, backache or pain

 - digestive upsets, nausea, changes in bowel habits

 - agitation, hand wringing, pacing

 It’s important to note that everyone experiences some of these symptoms from time to time and it may not necessarily mean that the person is depressed.
 Equally, not every person who is experiencing depression will have all of these symptoms.

 Additionally, older people may use different language to refer to their depression.
 Instead of describing ‘sadness’, for example, they may talk about ‘their nerves’.

 People at risk of depression

 While the exact cause of depression isn’t known, a number of things can be associated with its development.
-Generally, depression does not result from a single event, but from a combination of recent events and other longer-term or personal factors.
+Generally, depression does not result from a single event, but from a combination of biological vulnerability, personality, life experiences and recent events, particularly those involving loss.